atmxlab/vpn/readme.md

 ## Action Points for upgrading

 - [ ] Develop network settings restore feature
-- [ ] Use library for network settings management instead of use cmd.Exec
+- [ ] Use a library for network settings management instead of use cmd.Exec
 - [ ] Write tests for VPN client
 - [ ] Develop traffic encrypt feature